A Guess Isn’t Good Enough for a Jury

 A Mood Disorder is a category of illness marked by an unexpected or serious change in mood.

 A few of the most familiar types of Mood Disorders are discussed here.
+Note that Anxiety Disorders are not Mood Disorders but a separate diagnostic group of symptoms.

 A common type of damages asserted in a civil Complaint are “Emotional Distress.”
 Emotional Distress sounds broad.
 However, the nature of “distress” that is “emotional” begs the question: has a Mood Disorder developed in response to the events that have led the matter into Court.
 Causation is for the trier of fact to determine.
 The presence of Emotional Distress must be determined by a Forensic Psychiatrist and symptoms begin to tell the story.

-- Job interview causes irrational level of fear (Social Anxiety Disorder)
+- Job interview causes irrational level of fear (Social Anxiety Disorder).

 - Mild confrontation produces a fight or flight level of Panic Disorder.